acrlabs/simkube-ci-action/README.md

 # simkube-ci-action
-Automate Simkube simulations as part of your GitHub CI/CD
+Automate Simkube simulations as part of your GitHub CI/CD!

+The simkube-ci-action will:
+- spin up our custom SimKube Runner AMI in your AWS environment -

-:construction: Work in progress. :construction:
+:construction: This action is a work in process alpha. :construction:

 ## Quick Start